UAE seeks support over 'catastrophic' threats to marine environment | The National

 The Iranian attacks also cause “acoustic and physical disruption” to marine life, the UAE said.
 The region relies on desalinated seawater, and any contamination could also lead to “severe water security implications”, it added.

-The proposal to condemn Iran’s attacks will be debated at the UN’s annual meeting to address the effects of shipping on the marine environment, at the International Maritime Organisation in London on Wednesday.
+The proposal to condemn Iran’s attacks will be debated at the UN’s annual meeting to address the effects of shipping on the marine environment, at the International Maritime Organisation in London on Thursday, after its submission on Wednesday.

 Last month, the IMO council agreed to condemn Iran’s blockade of the Strait of Hormuz, which has effectively halted international shipping through the waterway.
 However, Tehran has continued to attack commercial vessels.